daniel-rueda/daniel-rueda.github.io/_posts/2017-06-19-about-protocol-extensions.md

 ## Why?
 Because Swift erases the information about the concrete type when is being pass as parameter to the request manager and the default implementation is used instead.
 I was going to write how Swift's method dispatch works but I remembered I had read about it.

-### TLDR;
-> IF the inferred type of a variable is the protocol:
-— AND the method is defined in the original protocol
-— — THEN the runtime type’s implementation is called, irrespective of whether there is a default implementation in the extension.
-— AND the method is not defined in the original protocol,
-— — THEN the default implementation is called.
-ELSE IF the inferred type of the variable is the type
-— THEN the type’s implementation is called.

 ### LINKS:
 - [The Ghost of Swift Bugs Future](https://nomothetis.svbtle.com/the-ghost-of-swift-bugs-future)